Money Secret #3: The Stoic’s Guide To Buying Happiness

-The strength of your desire DOES NOT EQUAL the amount of happiness lying at the end of the road.
+The strength of your desire DOES NOT EQUAL the amount of happiness that ;ies at the end of the road.

 Usually, it does, but when it comes to money, shi*t goes crazy – our desire gets hijacked for purposes not our own.

 I’d prefer me and my family to be the ones benefiting from my earning and spending behavior.
 All too often, I’m not.
 All too often, we’re not.

 Considering how much of our lives revolve around money, that’s a problem.
 This desire hijacking is the biggest obstacle to our successfully buying happiness.

 But there’s a fix – free and easy to implement.

 No, not hiding in a cave and trying to avoid the 1,000+ daily desire distorters (also known as marketing messages) thrown our way.

 You wouldn’t believe me if I told you now, so first, more on how money makes your usually intelligent brain go haywire.

 I know, you’ve never had a conversation like that in your head.
 But a lot goes on under the hood, below conscious awareness.

 Imagine that you purchased a nice, $80,000 car a few years ago.
 You enjoyed it.
 It’s getting old.
 Now it’s time to buy another – a newer model.
 If you enjoyed it once, you’ll probably enjoy it again.